 You must have permission to view the report and create individual subscriptions.
 Scheduled Events and Report Delivery must be enabled on the report server.
 For more information, see Create and Manage Subscriptions for Native Mode Report Servers.

 For standard subscriptions only, you can create subscriptions to reports that incorporate user account information in a filter or as text that appears on the report.
 In the report, the user account name is specified through a User!UserID expression that resolves to the current user.
 When you create a subscription, the user who creates the subscription is the considered the current user.

 You cannot subscribe to a Report Builder report that uses a model as a data source if the model contains model item security settings.
 Only reports that use model item security are included in this restriction.

 If the report uses parameters, a parameter value must be specified with the report itself, or in the subscription you define.
 If default values have been defined in the report, you can set the parameter value to use the default.

-Subscriptions use delivery extensions to determine how to distribute a report and in what format.
 When a user creates a subscription, he or she can choose one of the available delivery extensions to determine how the report is delivered.
 Reporting Services includes the following delivery extensions.
-Developers can create additional delivery extensions to route reports to other locations.

 Windows File Share